 Physical challenges and disabilities create complex, influential, dynamic, multidimensional barriers which reduce, limit and restrict the freedom of movement.
+Disability refers to a physical or mental weakness or illness which reduces an individual's capacity to handle or manage simple tasks in their living or work environment.
+People affected with physical challenges and disabilities experience major changes physical, mental and psychological - which impact their quality of life by discouraging their abilities or capabilities to integrate and reintegrate into their societies.
 Findings presented by the World Health Organization (WHO) have claimed that approximately over 15% in the global population remain affected with some forms of disabilities and 2% to 4% among them experience extreme challenges in carrying out every day routine tasks (453-460) [1].
-The project examines how disability negatively affects human movement.
-It aims at developing effective crutches for the left and right legs used based on the body strength so as to enhance the mobility of the people with leg movement challenges.